A healthy living blog from Marshfield Clinic Health System

 Fine motor skills are things your child can do that require the coordination of several muscles working together.
 For example, grabbing some food off a tray or talking.
 Gross motor skills are much larger movements your child makes with the other parts of their body, such as crawling or walking.

-“Every child should expect to hit certain fine and gross motor milestones like grabbing things, talking and walking as they grow up,” said Dr. John Arnold, pediatrician with Marshfield Children’s.
+“Every child should expect to hit certain fine and gross motor milestones like grabbing things, talking and walking as they grow up,” said Dr. Keith Pulvermacher, pediatrician with Marshfield Children’s.
 “As a pediatrician, we are trained to check on those developmental milestones during a well-child checkup to make sure the child doesn’t get too far behind.”

 Why developmental milestones are important

-For example, say a child has trouble talking and that continues into kindergarten.
-At that point, it may take longer to fix the issue.
+For example, if a child has trouble talking and that continues into kindergarten, it may take longer to fix the issue.
 Your child also may have trouble with friends and in school because they have a hard time talking.

 Fine motor skill example: Talking